nus-mornin-lab/HMARL/README.md

 # HMARL
-This Repository contains all the codes used in the paper titled 'Demystifying Complex Treatment Recommendations: A Hierarchical Cooperative Multi-Agent RL Approach' published in IJCNN 2023 conference.
+This Repository contains all the codes and relavant resources for the paper titled 'Demystifying Complex Treatment Recommendations: A Hierarchical Cooperative Multi-Agent RL Approach' published in IJCNN 2023 conference.
 Please cite the paper.

 ## Prerequisites